Independent Living Services

 An Independent Living Center works with families and individuals of any age with disabilities of any type.
 Society's Assets is one of eight Independent Living Centers in Wisconsin.
 Centers offer five core services, and often others as well.
 The five core services are Independent Living Skills Training, Individual and Systems Advocacy, Information and Referral, Peer Support, and Transition.
 Our goal is to offer a variety of services that can meet an individual's needs.

-Revital Eyes meets each month in person or by calling in.
+Meets each month in person or by calling in.
 Participants gain insight into living with a visual impairment.
-Resources are provided, and a feeling of empowerment is a goal.
+Resources are provided and a feeling of empowerment is a goal.
 A Kenosha-based group meets on the second Thursday of every month from 1:30 - 3:00 pm.
 Tami Frentzel is the group contact.
-Call (262) 925-6097 or email tfrentzel@societysassets.org
+Call (262) 925-6097 or email tfrentzel@societysassets.org.

 ADA Education and Assessment